-Roads and Maritime Services will carry out temporary traffic management activities around the University of Wollongong to reduce congestion and ensure the safety of road users.
+Transport for NSW will carry out temporary traffic management activities around the Wollongong education precinct to reduce congestion and ensure the safety of road users.

 Traffic congestion can occur around the University of Wollongong and lead to long traffic queues along the M1 Princes Motorway in both directions.

-Roads and Maritime will manage traffic congestion around the University of Wollongong during the start of the university year.
+Transport for NSW will manage traffic congestion around the University of Wollongong and education precinct during the start of the university year.
 This is to ensure that the peak volumes of traffic can access the University without impacting traffic flows on the M1 and to ensure safety for motorists in the area.

-Residents may observe additional traffic travelling along Murphys Avenue and Robsons Road for short periods.
+Residents may experience additional traffic travelling along Murphys Avenue and Robsons Road during peak periods.

 Residents will have access to their properties at all times.